hdShang/arxiv-daily/docs/cs-CL/2025-05-20/papers/250514464v2-not-all-correct-answers-are-equal-why-your-distillation-source-matte.md

 ---
 layout: default
-title: Not All Correct Answers Are Equal: Why Your Distillation Source Matters
+title: "Not All Correct Answers Are Equal: Why Your Distillation Source Matters"
 ---

 # Not All Correct Answers Are Equal: Why Your Distillation Source Matters